When to Call a Mobile Mechanic: A Beginner’s Guide

 Change Your Car's Air Filter

 Your vehicle’s air filter makes sure that clean air reaches your engine.
 Clear air is critical for your vehicle to run efficiently.
-With no air filter or a dirty one, the air induction system would become full of bugs, leaves, dirt, and other debris and can damage your engine.
-When your air filter gets dirty, it will prevent the proper amount of clean air from reaching the engine which will lead to bigger problems.
-If the air filter becomes dirty you may notice poor engine performance or lack of power, reduced gas mileage or your Check Engine light might come on.
+With no air filter or a dirty one, the air induction system would become full of bugs, leaves, dirt, and other debris, and could damage your engine.
+When your air filter gets dirty, it will prevent the proper amount of clean air from reaching the engine, which will lead to bigger problems.
+If the air filter becomes dirty, you may notice poor engine performance or lack of power, reduced gas mileage, or your Check Engine light might come on.

 Step-by-Step Instructions on how to change your cars air filter